outsidedav/swift/data/sql.md

 {:pre: .pre}
 {:tip: .tip}

-# SQL
+# Using an SQL database for data persistence
 {: #sql_data}

 Structured Query Language (SQL) is a domain-specific language that is used for managing data in relational databases.

-## Using an SQL Database for data persistence

 It is recommended to persist your data in case your server shuts down while you're using it.
 To add data persistence, you can use an SQL Database directly from Swift.
 One of the most important features from Swift is its type-safety.
 Using an SQL database with Swift is a logical choice because type-safety is supported by both.

-## Using an ORM with an SQL Database
+## Using ORM with an SQL Database

 With Object-Relational Mapping (ORM), you can map objects to relational databases without having to deal with SQL statements.
 You can then store and retrieve objects from a relational database without doing much of the parsing and serialization yourself.

-## Getting started with the ORM
+## Step 1.
+Getting started with ORM

 Use the [Swift-Kuery-ORM](http://github.com/IBM-Swift/Swift-Kuery-ORM) with an SQL plug-in such as [PostgreSQL](http://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) or [MySQL](http://github.com/IBM-Swift/SwiftKueryMySQL).

 For this example, the [PostgreSQL](http://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) plug-in is used.
 Follow the instructions to install the plug-in [here](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL#postgresql-client-installation).

-### Importing the ORM into your application
+## Step 2.
+Importing ORM into your application

 1. Update `Package.swift` by adding the Swift-Kuery-ORM and Swift-Kuery-PostgreSQL packages:
   ```swift